 Pharmacological mechanism

-Tirzepatide is a synthetic peptide which mimics the dual action of the natural incretin hormones –
+Tirzepatide is a synthetic peptide which mimics the dual action of the natural incretin hormones:

-1. Gastric-dependent Insulinotropic polypeptide (GIP)
+1. Glucose-dependent Insulinotropic polypeptide (GIP)

-2. Glucagon like-peptide-1 (GLP-1) receptor antagonist
+2. Glucagon like-peptide-1 receptor agonist (GLP-1 RA)

 GIP and GLP-1 RA are released in the gut in response to the nutrients present in the food.
-They help –
+They help:

-• Helps decrease appetite and improve satiety
+• Helps decrease appetite and improve satiety.

 • Retards gastric motility (decreases rate in which food leaves the stomach).
 This helps delay the postprandial glucose absorption.